FMIA Week 3: Daniel Jones Energizes Previously Sleepy Giants With Win

 Offensive Players of the Week

 Alvin Kamara, running back, New Orleans.
-With no Drew Brees in the house of noise in Seattle, coach Sean Payton did what any sensible coach would do: He put the ball in the hands of the most dangerous player from scrimmage in his locker room.
+With no Drew Brees in the house of noise in Seattle, coach Sean Payton did what any sensible coach would do: He put the ball in the hands of his most dangerous player.
 Teddy Bridgewater threw Kamara nine passes for 92 yards and a touchdown, and handed it to him 16 times for 69 yards and a touchdown.
 The 33-27 win against the previously 2-0 Seahawks wasn’t that close, and Kamara was a huge reason why.
 With 3-0 Dallas coming to town this week, I’d suggest the same recipe.

 Daniel Jones, quarterback, New York Giants.
 Impossible for a neophyte kid under pressure all day—Shaq Barrett sacked him four times alone—to have played better than Jones, particularly down the stretch.
 Jones finished 23 of 36 for 336 yards, with two touchdowns and no interceptions, but that wasn’t what decided the game.
 That was Jones’ legs.
 He ran for two touchdowns, which was never a part of Eli Manning’s game, and the seven-yard TD scramble up the middle with 1:16 left was the biggest play by a Giants team since their last playoff year in 2016.